appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Refresh table data

-To keep your table updated with the latest data from your datasource, you need to ensure that you refresh the table whenever new data is submitted.
-By default, the table won't automatically reflect any changes made to the datasource, so you would need to use events or code to re-run the query that populates your table with data.

-## in real time
----
+When changes are made to the datasource that supplies your table with data, the table won't automatically reflect these changes.
+Therefore, it is necessary to use events and/or write code that re-executes the query responsible for populating data into the table whenever new data is submitted to the datasource.

 **Example:**

+When you submit new data to your datasource, re-run your original query as a success callback if the submission succeeds.
+Imagine you have a table whose data comes from your GET query `getData`, and a button that submits a form with new user input via a query called `sendNewData`:

+1. When the form is submitted via the button's `onClick`, it executes
+    ```javascript
+    {{ sendNewData.run() }}
+    ```
+2. On success, it executes `getData.run()` as a callback to get the latest version of the dataset that includes the new changes:
+    ```javascript
+    {{ sendNewData.run(() => getData.run(), () => {}) }}
+    ```

+Now when `sendNewData` succeeds, your table automatically refreshes itself.

+### Update table data in real time

 To update your table data in real-time, you can use the `setInterval` function.
 To do this, you can use the [Switch widget](/reference/widgets/switch/) `Switch1` to control this function and a table widget that uses the `getData` query.